Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Solution:

-The constraints x ≥ 0 and y ≥ 0 represent the first quadrant of the coordinate plane, where both x and y values are non-negative.
+x ≥ 0 and y ≥ 0 represent the first quadrant where both coordinates are non-negative.

 Question 10